-Color Phase–Color phase (which is still a black bear, no matter what color they are) is another issue.
-Some area’s have very high color phase like Arizona (highest percentage (90%)–I know weird, huh), Idaho (50%) and Alberta (50%).
+Color phase (which is still a black bear, no matter what color they are) is another issue.
+Some area’s have very high color phase like Arizona (highest percentage (90%)–I know weird, huh)… but you can’t hunt baited bears in Arizona, Idaho (50%) and Alberta (50%).
 Other states and provinces have it as well but these are the most well known.
 Alaska, Maine and E. Canada are pretty much all black areas.

-The Bargain–Please, please, please be wary of any bear hunt under $2000 (excluding Maine).
+Please, please, please be wary of any bear hunt under $2000.
 Here is why.
-Where money is saved, is in baiting.
+Where the money is saved, is in baiting.
 It takes a lot of man hours, fuel and bait costs to run a good bait for weeks before you ever show up.
 On a cheap hunt that is where the money is saved to get you your “deal.”
 This is where you will need to remind yourself that you get what you pay for.

-Bow vs. Rifle–Safety is not really much of an issue while bear hunting.
+Safety is not really much of an issue while hunting baited bears.
 If you bow hunt–take your bow.
 They are very close and you will have a good amount of time to make a good shot.
 One note, if a bear climbs your tree, which actually happens quite often, don’t panic, they are just curious.
 Just take a bottle of water with you into the stand and if they start to climb, pour water on their head and they will go right down.
 I’ve had to do this 6 times and it’s always worked great.
 I included some pictures of that.

 I hope that helps you in your search and if you would like help finding the right outfitter we have many to choose from in all the areas I spoke of.
 Let me know if I can help.